qatoolkit/web/index.md

 #### The future is bright

-We plan to produce more libraries, scripts and guides so stay put and come back in coming months.
+We plan to release more libraries, scripts and guides so stay put and come back in coming months.